nakulpatel0306/student-grades-app/README.md

 ---

 ## 🚀 Features
-✅ **Automated Student Database Handling** – Seamlessly connect to an external database via a user-friendly interface.
+✅ **Automated Database Handling** – Seamlessly connect to an external database via a user-friendly interface.
 ✅ **Statistical Analysis** – Compute **course averages** and **standard deviations** with a single click.
 ✅ **Student Search Functionality** – Instantly retrieve student details using their **Student ID**.
 ✅ **Dynamic Report Generation** – Create **course-specific** and **student-specific reports** in **Microsoft Word**.